-Machine Learning Models: A Journey from Basics to Advanced Algorithms
+Machine Learning Models: From Basics to Advanced Algorithms

 Humans have already taught computers to write novels and music, issue loans, and even diagnose diseases.
 We'll discuss the different models of machine learning and how to choose the right one.